-FCSA, the Freelancer & Contractor Services Association was formed in 2008 by the contracting industry’s leading companies and it has now grown to seven members.
+FCSA, the Freelancer & Contractor Services Association was formed in 2008 by the contracting industry’s leading companies and it has now grown to 10 members.

 Each company provides employment, payroll, accountancy and administrative support and advice for the professional freelance workforce and we are united by our willingness to work to protect the interests of our clients and ensure a regulatory environment in which freelance workers can thrive.